Emergency School Closure and Alert Information

 Communication/collaboration with D86 and D99 feeder schools

-What to Expect When Schools Are Closed
+What to Expect When Schools Are Closed Due to Inclement Weather

 E-Learning Days: For the first 3 days of closures, and when there is adequate time to inform families and staff, we will implement E-Learning Days.